Run surveys. Get insights. Unlock growth.

 One of the beautiful things about collecting quantitative feedback is that it gives you a good basis for comparison.
 For example, measuring your CSAT score in the first and fourth quarters of the year can give you good insights into how your customer satisfaction has improved over time.

-However, it’s easy to make the mistake of running NPS, CSAT, or CES surveys only once in a while because you need a quick catch-up with customers’ sentiments.
+However, it’s easy to make the mistake of running NPS, CSAT, or CES surveys only once in a while because you need to catch up with customers’ sentiments quickly.

 To get accurate, meaningful results, you need to ensure that you’re surveying for the right metrics with the right customers.
 And not just once but throughout the year and at different customer touchpoints.